sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 <a name="getChildAccountCreationStatus"></a>
 # **getChildAccountCreationStatus**
-> GetChildAccountCreationStatus getChildAccountCreationStatus(childAuthKey)
+> GetChildAccountCreationStatus getChildAccountCreationStatus(childIdentifier)

-Get the status of a reseller&#39;s child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
+Get the status of a reseller&#39;s child account creation, whether it is successfully created (exists) or not based on the identifier supplied

 ### Example
 ```javascript